Skip to main content

 About

 Hearts of Iron IV is a single player and multiplayer real-time strategy game with warfare and historical themes.
 It was developed by Paradox Development Studio and was released on June 6, 2016.
-It received positive reviews from critics and very positive reviews from players.
+It received mostly positive reviews from critics and very positive reviews from players.

 Skip User Reviews